 We check the transformation behavior under these generating matrices:

 By the previous theorem we have

-Moreover, the translation matrices $ ,\quad $ leave $\vtn(L_1,\ldots,L_n)$ invariant since by assumption we have $t_i\mid Q(x_i)$ and $t_i \mid B(x_i,x_j)$ for $1\le i<j\le n$ and $x_i\in L_i$. \end{proof} \begin{remark} \begin{enumerate} \item If we permute the lattices $L_i$ by some $\sigma \in S_n$ and apply the same permutation to the diagonal entries of the matrix $T$ we obtain a paramodular form with respect to this permuted matrix.
-We will use this obvious fact later. \item If we relax the conditions on the $L_i$ we obtain modular forms for groups $\Gamma_0^{(n)}(T,N)$ (as mentioned in Section \ref{sec2}) which are sort of a mix between paramodular groups and groups of type $\Gamma_0^{(n)}(N)$.
+since the rank $m$ of a positive definite even unimodular lattice is divisible by $8$.
+Moreover, the translation matrices $ ,\quad $ leave $\vtn(L_1,\ldots,L_n)$ invariant since by assumption we have $t_i\mid Q(x_i)$ and $t_i \mid B(x_i,x_j)$ for $1\le i<j\le n$ and $x_i\in L_i$. \end{proof} \begin{remark} \begin{enumerate} \item As noticed in Remark \ref{remark_para} it is no restriction of generality to assume $t_1=1$ for a diagonal $T=\diag(t_1,\ldots,t_n)$, we will hence do so in the sequel. \item If we permute the lattices $L_i$ by some $\sigma \in S_n$ and apply the same permutation to the diagonal entries of the matrix $T$ we obtain a paramodular form with respect to this permuted matrix, hence with respect to a conjugate paramodular group.
+We will use this obvious fact later. \item If we relax the conditions on the $L_i$ by demanding $t_j$-modularity only for the $p$-adic completions of the $L_j$ for all $p$ deviding $t_n$ we obtain modular forms for groups $\Gamma_0^{(n)}(T,N)$ (as mentioned in Section \ref{sec2}) which are sort of a mix between paramodular groups and groups of type $\Gamma_0^{(n)}(N)$.
 The details of this will not be worked out here. \end{enumerate} \end{remark}